Radiation Therapy in 5 Sessions or Less

 Called accelerated hypofractionated radiation therapy (or precision stereotactic body radiation therapy), this breakthrough advanced treatment safely delivers higher doses of radiation during each treatment session.
 As a result, you can complete treatment in 5 or fewer daily sessions—compared to 25 to 45 sessions over 5 to 9 weeks with conventional radiation therapy.

-This highly precise, sophisticated technology is now available at the Nuvance Cancer Institute at Norwalk Hospital as part of our partnership with the renowned Memorial Sloan Kettering (MSK) Cancer Center—giving you close-to-home access to today’s most advanced and effective therapies.
+This highly precise, sophisticated technology is now available at the Nuvance Cancer Institute at Norwalk Hospital—giving you close-to-home access to today’s most advanced and effective therapies.

 The notable benefits of this short-course approach to radiation therapy include:

 - It’s safe and effective—Research shows that accelerated hypofractionated radiation therapy delivers outcomes that are just as good—or better—than conventional radiation therapy